Smile. We've got you covered.

 A Dominion National PPO plan allows members to receive dental services from either an Elite PPO network dentist or any licensed dentist outside of this network.
 Out-of-pocket costs are normally lower for dental care received from a dentist inside the Elite PPO network.
 In fact, members may save up to 77 percent by using an in-network dentist.
 The Elite PPO network has over 9,000 dentists.

-The Discount Program is not an insurance plan but, instead, a savings program where members can receive dental care at a reduced price from one of the 5,200 dentists participating in the Discount Program network.
-Fees for extensive dental care are 55 percent lower than the usual and customary charges for those services.
-Dominion National's Discount Program has no annual maximum dollar limits, no waiting periods for covered services, and no annual deductible.
-On a practical level, this means dental services from the network can be used as often as needed without worry of a cap on plan benefits.
+While dental discount programs are listed along with other dental insurance options, they are not the same.
+A Discount Program is not an insurance plan but, instead, a savings program where members can receive dental care at a reduced price from any of the dentists participating in the network for the Discount Program.
+Fees for extensive dental care may be reduced by up to 55 percent as compared to the usual and customary charges for those services.

 A dental PPO refers to a dental insurance plan whose network of dentists classifies them as a Preferred Provider Organization.
 In a Preferred Provider Organization, an enrollee will pay lower out-of-pocket dental insurance costs when using an in-network dentist.
 However, unlike a HMO dental plan, a PPO dental plan provides enrollees with the option of using an out-of-network dentist if they choose.
 This is true whether it is general dental care or a specialist such as an oral surgeon (so long as the plan benefits include the dental services received from the dentist).